lilychughes/FishLifeExonCapture/README.md

 ```

-There is a second version to deal with the Otophysi set of markers available.
+There is a second version to deal with the Otophysi set of markers available (see Arcila et al. 2017).
 The names of these loci start with 'G' instead of 'E'.
 It works the same way, it just calls a different set of markers and reading frames.